Taiwan's new COVID-19 cases slow, but curbs to stay in coming weeks

 Taiwan’s Cabinet said on Monday that Economy Minister Wang Mei-hua would act as coordinator for requests from companies.

-Terry Gou, the billionaire founder of major Apple Inc (AAPL.O) supplier Foxconn, said on Saturday his charity plans to apply to import five million doses of BioNTech SE's (22UAy.DE) COVID-19 vaccine into Taiwan. read more
+Terry Gou, the billionaire founder of major Apple Inc supplier Foxconn, said on Saturday his charity plans to apply to import five million doses of BioNTech SE’s COVID-19 vaccine into Taiwan.

 BioNTech declined to comment.